Gifts - guitar stuff

 - Roland or Vox practice amps - the Micro Cube is good, also the DA-5.

 - Apple mini jack to jack guitar cable - you can use this to connect Garageband, a Mac recording application that is highly recommended, to any electric or electro-acoustic guitar that has a standard 1/4" jack socket - that is, all of them!
 This is literally all you need to record guitar tracks on a Mac.
+Only caveat: newer Macs don't seem to have this connection

 - Padded gig bag - a very useful case for guitars.
 If you're reasonably careful, this is much better than lugging around a very heavy hard case, and will offer enough protection for most trips.